reagento/adaptix/README.md

 * `type_factories`, `name_styles` and `type_serializers` moved to `schemas` dict

 In versions <1.1:
-* `dict_factory` used with `asdict` function must be replaced with `Factory`-based seralization as it is much faster
+* `dict_factory` used with `asdict` function must be replaced with `Factory`-based serialization as it is much faster

 In versions <1.0:
 * `parse` method must be replaced with `Factory`-based parsing as it much faster

-All old methods and classes are still avaiable but are deprecated ant will be removed in future versions
+All old methods and classes are still available but are deprecated and will be removed in future versions